WiFi in Vienna. To all non-EU tourists: Let me share two tips of avoiding roaming charges in Vienna and rest of Austria.

 WiFi in Vienna.
 As agreed, the wifi hotspot arrived at a private address.
 It came with one enormous button, a charger, three simple visual instructions along with my ID and password, and a return plastic envelope with stamp and address.
 I’d like to say I was smart enough to simply charge it before using it – I found out eventually.
 I kept the mobile hotspot together with my cell phone so I remembered to charge it when back home.

 The best places where I checked emails, accessed Google Maps, Facebook and made calls on Viber: a bench in romantic Volksgarten, a quiet corner at Schulhof square, and at 60 meters from the ground in the viewing tower close to City Hall (photo).
 The most efficient places to do quick internet researches, email checks and upload photos on Facebook: a long tramway ride from Belvedere Palace to Schlickgasse (Sigmund Freud museum), a queue at my favourite bread shop, and waiting for a notoriously unreliable friend.

 The internet speed (3G) was always great and never changed – unlike other providers this one never manipulated the browsing experience.

 At certain free wifi hotspots, there was hardly any difference to my mobile internet hotspot.
 However, the mobile hotspot managed to outperform the WiFi network of a prestigious luxury hotel!

 WiFi in Vienna.
 You can rent the mobile wifi device from for a fixed fee per day (from USD 15).
 If you have several mobile devices like smartphones, tablets or laptops you pay the same price.
 International carriers charge different fees for data roaming in Austria.
 Check back charges by your phone and data carrier and compare them with the fees for the mobile hotspot.

 Note: I was invited by the provider to test the device.
-All opinions expressed are my own.
+All opinions expressed and English language mistakes made are my own.